 As the popularity of the MGM musical declined in the 1950's, Esther appeared in dramatic roles in movies such as 'The Unguarded Moment' in 1956 and 'The Big Show' in 1961 but she was never as successful as in her swimming roles.
 She made occasional television appearances in programs such as 'What's My Line?', and 'Zane Grey Theater' and performed in two aquatic specials, The Esther Williams Aqua Spectacle in 1956 and Esther Williams at Cypress Gardens in 1960.
 Her final film appearance was in a Spanish production, 'La fuente mágica' in 1963 after which she retired from the movie industry.

-PersonalSince her retirement from movies Esther has become a very successful businesswoman, acting as specialist advisor to the Esther Williams Swimsuit Collection, and fronting a company that manufactures swimming pools and pool accessories.
-She has produced swimming videos, which helped parents teach their children how to swim and she has worked with a program that teaches blind children how to swim.
-She has not completely lost touch with the media and in 1984 she worked as commentator for the synchronised swimming in the Los Angeles Olympics and 10 years later she appeared in the MGM 'That's Entertainment' compilation movie.
+PersonalAfter her retirement from movies Esther became a very successful businesswoman, acting as specialist advisor to the Esther Williams Swimsuit Collection, and fronting a company that manufactures swimming pools and pool accessories.
+She also produced swimming videos, which helped parents teach their children how to swim and she worked with a program that teaches blind children how to swim.
+She did not completely lose touch with the media and in 1984 she worked as commentator for the synchronised swimming in the Los Angeles Olympics and 10 years later she appeared in the MGM 'That's Entertainment' compilation movie.

-Esther has been married four times, firstly from 1940-44 to medical student Leonard Kovner, then in 1945 she married to singer and actor Ben Gage, with whom she had three children.
+Esther was married four times, firstly from 1940-44 to medical student Leonard Kovner, then in 1945 she was married to singer and actor Ben Gage, with whom she had three children.
 She claimed that Gage was an alcoholic who squandered most of her earnings and they separated after 7 years and divorced a further 7 years later in 1959.

-In 1994 she married actor Edward Bell, with whom she currently lives quietly in Beverly Hills.
-She has recovered well from a stroke she suffered in 2007.
+In 1994 she married actor Edward Bell, with whom she lived quietly in Beverly Hills.
+Esther Williams died on June 6th, 2013.

 Esther Williams has a unique place in the history of Hollywood.
 She was the undisputed star of a unique genre, the "Aqua Musical".
 It can never happen again.
+There will never be another Hollywood Mermaid.
 There will never be another Esther Williams.

 Esther Williams Academy AwardsNo Nominations: